ILTEX Lykoi F.C.: YLTEX Lykoi Thessalonikis (2022–2025)

 In 2022, a group of young officials decided to get involved with the club and revive it, wishing for the old and glorious times to return in the near future.
-Among the goals they aim to achieve are to create a football-friendly atmosphere with respect to the team's history, the establishment of an academy network at a future stage, while they also hope to compete one day at the legendary "Stelios Iliadis" stadium in Kalochori.
+Among the goals they aim to achieve are to create a football-friendly atmosphere with respect to the team's history, the establishment of an academy network at a future stage, while they also hope to compete one day at the legendary Stadium "Stelios Iliadis" in Kalochori.

 In December of that year, the launch of this effort was officially announced, with journalist Giorgos Sideridis appointed as president, and Stavros Intachosa, Ilias Thouliotis, and Vasilis Manolakis as members of the board of directors.
-The club was re-established under the name "G.S.
-YLTEX Wolves Thessaloniki" and received the green light from the Court of First Instance of Thessaloniki.
+The club was re-established under the name YLTEX Lykoi Thessalonikis (ΥΛΤΕΞ Λύκοι Θεσσαλονίκης).

-In the 2023–2024 season, the team started from scratch, specifically from the C Division of the M.F.C.A., with Gerasimos Kantas initially serving as coach, followed by Grigoris Kavalieratos.
-That year, the historic club reached the round of 32 in the M.F.C.A.
+In the 2023–24 season, the team started from scratch, specifically from the C Division of the Macedonia F.C.A., with Gerasimos Kantas initially serving as coach, followed by Grigoris Kavalieratos.
+That year, the historic club reached the round of 32 in the Macedonia F.C.A.
 Cup and also won the championship in its group.

-Naming

-ILTEX company was the team's sponsor.
-It stand for Iliadis Textile and was the company owned by the club's president.
-Lykoi means Wolves in Greek.

-Stadium Stelios Iliadis

-Kostas Iliadis had pioneering ideas.
-Among others he had hired nutrition experts for the player's diet, who later published their experiences at the club.

-The biggest contribution was the construction of a modern Football Ground in Kalohori.
-It was launched in October 1996 and in its final form had a capacity of 8369 seated spectators, had roofed stands, grass, lights and modern training facilities, comparable to those of teams of 1st National.

-As of 2025, the historic ILTEX Lykoi stadium has fallen in a complete state of abandonment and disrepair.
-The reestablished club is using the Mikra Stadium in the Kalamaria suburb of Thessaloniki.
+Due to lack of funds, the reestablished team declared bankruptcy in summer 2025 and did not declare participation in the following championship season.